 Thursday Theater Roundup

 "The Doctor's Dilemma," through Oct.
-30 in the Festival Theatre, Niagara-on-the-Lake, Ont. in a Shaw Festival production.
+30 in the Festival Theatre, Niagara-on-the-Lake, Ont. in a production of the Shaw Festival.
 From the review: "...audiences might not agree with Shaw’s opinion.
 But it’s difficult not to be sucked in by the inherent drama, the wonderfully idiosyncratic characters and the overall charm of this show, which dives headlong into the challenges of the medical establishment in a stratified society." --Colin Dabkowski

 "John Bull's Other Island," through Oct.
-9 in the Court House Theatre, Niagara-on-the-Lake, Ont. in a Shaw Festival production.
+9 in the Court House Theatre, Niagara-on-the-Lake, Ont. in a production of the Shaw Festival.
 From the review: "[The production] uses an intelligently and heavily abridged script that, together with Christopher Newton’s sure-handed control of stage action, provides a performance that rolls along purposefully and compellingly, leading the audience by the ear and eye even through the most pontificating of Shaw’s soap-box orations." --Herman Trotter

 The cast of "One Touch of Venus at the Shaw Festival in Niagara-on-the-Lake, Ont.

 "Harvey" through Oct.
-31 at the Royal George Theatre, Niagara-on-the-Lake, Ont., in a Shaw Festival production.
+31 at the Royal George Theatre, Niagara-on-the-Lake, Ont., in a production of the Shaw Festival.
 From the review: "'Harvey' should be completely exempt from deep analysis.
 It is about happiness.
 Its simplicity and gimmicky humor are its chief strengths, a fact exploited by director Joseph Ziegler and carried on ably by his cast.
 This is the antidote to Chekhov, the perfect cure for world-weariness and a great affirmation of eccentricity that strives to bring out the dreamer in us all." --Colin Dabkowski

 Severn Thompson as Varya and Laurie Paton as Lyubov Andreyevna Ranyevskaya in "The Cherry Orchard" at the Shaw Festival.

 "The Cherry Orchard" through Oct.
-2 in the Court House Theatre, Niagara-on-the-Lake, Ont., in a Shaw Festival production.
+2 in the Court House Theatre, Niagara-on-the-Lake, Ont., in a production of the Shaw Festival.
 From the review: "This production, featuring Shaw veterans Benedict Campbell as Lopakhin and Laurie Paton as Lyubov among a great many other gifted actors, employs an excellent Irish-tinged adaptation by Tom Murphy.
 This imbues the script with subtle sense of modern urgency (“How’s tricks?” instead of “How are you?”) and expands it ever-so-slightly beyond the insularity of its rural Russian milieu." --Colin Dabkowski